nebbles/nebflix/README.md

+# Nebflix

-## Welcome to Nebflix
+### Welcome to the Nebflix host page

-If Nebflix is live, you should be redirected shortly.
-If you are not redirected this means that Nebflix is currently down for maintenance.
+If Nebflix is live, users should be redirected automatically from the page to the Plex server page.
+If users are not redirected then information (such as maintenance) will be displayed on the webpage.